Have Questions? 888-508-6572

 • Zoning permit: Needed to construct a new building, make significant changes to an existing structure, or change the intended use of a property

-• Building permit: Needed for any major structural changes
+• Building permit: Needed for any significant structural changes

 • Plumbing permit: Required when adding water pipes, sinks, bathrooms, etc.

-• Electrical permit: Needed to track electrical work like installing new wiring or updating systems
+• Electrical license: Needed to track electrical work, like installing new wiring or updating systems.

 • Mechanical permit: Required for installing, replacing, extending, or repairing heating, ventilation, or air conditioning systems